mikhail-poda/mikhail-poda.github.io/index.md

 ## ToDo

-- List of professions
+- professions
-- List of exeptions in nouns
+- exeptions in nouns
-- List of patterns in verbs (like guttural sound in the root)
+- patterns in verbs (like guttural sound in the root)
+- proverbs
+- expressions
+- tongue twisters

 ## About